thedanmaor/mongo-infra-docker-security-addon/README.md

 ### Before using this repo:
 1. Clone the [mongo-infra-minikube](https://github.com/karl-denby/mongo-infra-minikube) repo, cd into the directory `mongo-infra-minikube/MEKO-opsmanager`.
 2. _**Update the template files with MongoDB version `8.0.4-ent`**_ (the defaults from the repo are 6.0.0-ent\5.0.0-ent) for both the AppDB & the MongoDB replica sample.
-3. Run `bash quick-start.sh` to deploy OM + AppDB into the local minikube cluster (This process can take ~25 - ~35 mins).
+3. Run `bash quick-start.sh` to start up the minikube cluster and deploy OM + AppDB into it (This process can take ~25-35 minutes).
-   * Select EKO version `1.30.0` & Ops Manager version `8.0.2`.
+   * Select custom EKO version `1.30.0` & custom  Ops Manager version `8.0.2`.
-4. Portforward local traffic into the cluster with `kubectl port-forward pod/mongo-infra-minikube-0 8080:8080 2>&1 > /dev/null &`
+4. Port-forward localhost traffic into the cluster with `kubectl port-forward pod/mongo-infra-minikube-0 8080:8080 2>&1 > /dev/null &`
-5. Run `bash extras.sh` and choose the option `Deploy-Sample` (This process takes ~10 mins).
+5. Run `bash extras.sh` and choose the option `Deploy-Sample` (This process takes ~10-15 minutes).
    This will setup the organization and deploy a non-secure Sample.

 ### After you have a running cluster with OM, AppDB & port forwarding open: